RudraMenon/RudraMenon.github.io/index.md

 ### Conclusion

-Our p value is .8, which is greater than .05, and shows that the scenario of the null hypothesis and sample mean given would likely occur about 80% of the time.
-Therefore, we cannot reject our null hypothesis.
+After running this code with our equations and calculations, our p value is .8, which was greater than .05, and showed that the scenario of the null hypothesis and sample mean given would likely occur about 80% of the time.
+Therefore, we could not reject our null hypothesis.

 # Final Takeaways